 Follow us :

-This activity was proposed during a mentoring session organized by our organization Say Ça!
-Every Saturday, we offer tutoring sessions in English and French followed by a mentoring session on different topics: gardening, photography, video games, origami and much more.
+This activity was proposed during a group workshop organized by our organization Say Ça!
+Every Saturday, we offer tutoring sessions in English and French followed by a group workshop on different topics: gardening, photography, video games, origami and much more.

-If you would like us to organize a mentoring session around a specific activity or topic, do not hesitate to send us a message via the contact form.
+If you would like us to organize a workshop session around a specific activity or topic, do not hesitate to send us a message via the contact form.